Kequc/passage-rpc/README.md

 #### buildMessage (method: string, params?: any) => Object

 This creates a simple object for consumption by the client.
-It takes nearly the same values as the `send` method, however does not stringify or send the message and does not take a callback.
+It takes nearly the same values as the `send` method, however does not stringify or send the message and does not accept a callback.

 ## Errors

-When returning an `Error` from the server, it should be a real `Error` instance, the following attributes will be transmitted across the network, `message` `name` `code` `data`.
-The data attribute contains any additional information you would like but it must be stringifiable into JSON.
+When being returned from the server, it should be a `Error` instance.
+The following attributes are transmitted across the network, `message` `name` `code` and `data`.
+The `data` attribute contains any additional information you would like to include but must be stringifiable into JSON.

-There are some errors the library may return itself.
+There are some errors the library may return itself in callbacks.

 | name | code | message |
 | - | - | - |